 The Board is fully aware of the importance of the internal audit function.
-The Group and has engaged an independent professional consulting firm namely Sterling Business Alignment Consulting Sdn Bhd ("IA Firm") to provide independent assurance to the Board and ARMC in providing an independent assessment on the adequacy, efficiency and effectiveness of the Group's internal control system.
+The Group has engaged an independent professional consulting firm namely Eco Asia Governance Advisory Sdn Bhd ("IA Firm") to provide independent assurance to the Board and ARMC by providing an independent assessment of the adequacy, efficiency and effectiveness of the Group's internal control system.

-The IA Firm reports directly to the ARMC by providing insights and recommendations from their analyses, evaluations and assessment of data on the adequacy and effectiveness of the Group's system on the risk management and internal control on a quarterly basis.
+The IA Firm reports directly to the ARMC by providing insights and recommendations from their analyses, evaluations and assessment of data on the adequacy and effectiveness of the Group's system on risk management and internal control on a quarterly basis.
 The IA firm is free from any relationships or conflicts of interest, which could impair its objectivity and independence of the internal audit function.
 The firm does not have any direct operational responsibility or authority over any of the activities audited.
 The ARMC is of the opinion that the internal audit functions are effective and able to function independently.